microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 Setting up deep learning and machine learning software as well as their dependencies is not an easy task.
 We recommend that you use the [one-click installer](https://github.com/Microsoft/samples-for-ai/#using-a-one-click-installer-to-setup-deep-learning-frameworks)
-) to install all of them automatically across Windows, macOS and Linux.
+) to install them automatically across Windows, macOS and Linux.

 ## Essential packages